-There are some other risk factors of cardiovascular disease which may lead to CVD.
+Some other risk factors of cardiovascular disease may lead to CVD.
 Those are given below:

-- Age: The development of risk factors of cardiovascular disease increases with the increase of age.
+- Age: The development of risk factors for cardiovascular disease increases with age.
 People the age of 5o have a higher risk of CVD.

 - Gender: There is a chance to affect cardiovascular disease in a man than in a woman.